If you’re going to be blogging for your direct sales business, you need to consider Blogging Boot Camp with Sassy Suite.

 Every person is unique and will have their own individual idea of what a blog should be.
 Every company is different and has their own specific rules and guidelines for how their brand can be promoted through a blog.
 What I found in Blogging Boot Camp was guidance from Brenda on those aspects of creating a blog without her inserting her opinion or style into my vision.
 She walks you through the details and lets you pick and choose how you will bring it all together into your own special place on the internet.
 Every detail that was covered let me individualize it to me, my brand and my vision for my blog.

 So you’re ready to begin blogging?

 If you are ready, that is great!
-I happen to know that Blogging Boot Camp 5 just opened up for registration and you can sign up here for the Standard Boot Camp.
+I happen to know that Blogging Boot Camp just opened up for registration and you can sign up here to sign up for Blogging Boot Camp.
 These self-paced courses will give you the necessary information to create and maintain your own little corner of the interwebs and begin sharing what makes you stand out from the rest of the crowd.